Triangle Dissections

 This is a PP dissection.

-There are many 8 piece solutions to this dissection, so it’s disappointing that I’ve been unable to find anything better.
+There are many 8 piece solutions to this dissection, so it is disappointing that I have been unable to find anything better.

 Triangle — Tridecagon (12 pieces)